tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/nn.md

 This function is functionally identical to the function `rnn` above, but performs fully dynamic unrolling of `inputs`.

-Unlike `rnn`, the input `inputs` is not a Python list of `Output`s, one for each frame.
-Instead, `inputs` may be a single `Output` where the maximum time is either the first or second dimension (see the parameter `time_major`).
+Unlike `rnn`, the input `inputs` is not a Python list of `Tensors`, one for each frame.
+Instead, `inputs` may be a single `Tensor` where the maximum time is either the first or second dimension (see the parameter `time_major`).
 Alternatively, it may be a (possibly nested) tuple of Tensors, each of them having matching batch and time dimensions.
-The corresponding output is either a single `Output` having the same number of time steps and batch size, or a (possibly nested) tuple of such tensors, matching the nested structure of `cell.output_size`.
+The corresponding output is either a single `Tensor` having the same number of time steps and batch size, or a (possibly nested) tuple of such tensors, matching the nested structure of `cell.output_size`.